Laval un Partneri Ltd v Svenska Byggnadsarbetareförbundet: Significance

 The case was roundly condemned by labour and human rights lawyers throughout the European Union.
-After the onset of the 2008 economic crisis, in the 2009 Lindsey Oil Refinery strikes, the issue of posted workers triggered a significant amount of unrest, with police equipping themselves with riot gear in response to wildcat strikes over posted workers in the United Kingdom.
+After the onset of the Great Recession, in the 2009 Lindsey Oil Refinery strikes, the issue of posted workers triggered a significant amount of unrest, with police equipping themselves with riot gear in response to wildcat strikes over posted workers in the United Kingdom.

 In Sweden, the Labour Court sentenced the two trade unions to pay 550,000 Swedish kronor (€65,700) in so-called general damages plus interest and legal costs to Laval’s bankruptcy estate.
 The International Labour Organization’s Committee of Experts every year investigates member countries’ reports on how they implement the ILO’s conventions, in this case convention 87 on the freedom of association and protection of the right to organise.
 In 2013 the Committee of Experts criticised the changes made in Sweden after the EU Court of Justice ruling.
 According to the ILO the changes constituted a severe breach of the freedom of association.